toddfast/js-template/README.md

 js-template
 ===========

-*js-template* is a powerful jQuery-based JavaScript templating framework.
+*js-template* is a powerful browser-side templating framework for jQuery + HTML5.
 This project is an updated and modernized reincarnation of Google's excellent open-source [JsTemplate project](http://code.google.com/p/google-jstemplate/).

 *js-template* has unique features and expressive power not found in other JavaScript templating frameworks: